MarkLogic is a modern, powerful, scalable big data engine. It is built for speed and size. It is unique in the industry.

 The Taxonomy Editor contains a document manager that you can use to autotag documents on-the-fly in near real time.
 The unique performance characteristics of MarkLogic make it possible to do things that other platforms can only dream about.

 MarkLogic has a fully functional application server.
-It is orthogonal as heck and uses XQuery as its programming language.
+It uses XQuery as its programming language.
 Frankly, XQuery is a language that takes a while to love.
 There aren't a lot of people who know it, and it it is really much more computer-science-y than, say Java.
 But golly is it powerful.
-Once our guys learned how to use it, we can crank out code like nobody's business.
+Once our programmers learned how to use it, we can crank out code like nobody's business.
 And it is robust and XML-centric and feeds our geek hunger to no end.

 New in MarkLogic 7 are semantic technologies that add a fourth leg to the table.
 With first-class treatment of RDF-style triples, MarkLogic brings the ability to model and retrieve object graphs to the forefront of database technologies.
 No longer relegated to the ivory tower, the powerful support for semantic relationships and the ability to store arbitrary links among data elements is unique and unprecedented.
 Epinomy is one of the first applications to take full advantage of this groundbreaking technology.